Did you know you can apply vinyl wording to uneven surfaces as I did with this Welcome Fall Wood Pumpkin Sign?

 Welcome Fall Wood Pumpkin Sign Steps

 1: Open a new project in Cricut Design Space.
-Search Cricut Access. to find “welcome fall” word art you like.
+Search Cricut Access to find “welcome fall” word art you like.
 Resize it to fit inside of your wood pumpkin.
-OR

-4: Carefully apply transfer tape to the vinyl lettering, smoothing out any bubbles as you go.
-Burnish (rub) the edges of all of the letters to make sure they’re sticking to the transfer tape.
-Lift the letters off of the white backing.
+4: Carefully apply transfer tape to the vinyl lettering, smoothing out any bubbles as you go, using that scraper tool.
+Then burnish (rub) the edges of all of the letters with it to make sure they’re sticking to the transfer tape.

-5: Position the transfer tape over the wood pumpkin, making sure it is centered and level.
+6: Position the transfer tape over the wood pumpkin, making sure it is centered and level.
+You also want to watch where the letters sit on the splits in the wood since you will be slicing those areas later.
 Gently set it down onto the wood, smoothing it down from the center out.
-Burnish the letters onto the wood.
+Burnish the letters onto the wood with that scraper tool very well.

-6: My wood pumpkin wasn’t level, it had two raised pieces, so I had to take an X-Acto knife and slice the transfer tape AND vinyl along the edges of each panel of wood.
+7: My wood pumpkin wasn’t level, it had two raised pieces, so I had to take a precision craft knife and slice both the transfer tape AND vinyl along the edges of each panel of wood.
+If your pumpkin just has wide splits and isn’t uneven, you can still slice it where needed so the vinyl isn’t straddling an open space.
+If your pumpkin is perfectly smooth, congrats!
+You can just apply the vinyl as usual.

-7: Once the strips of vinyl are all cut, burnish the letters onto the wood, panel by panel, then peel off the transfer tape.
+8: Once the strips of vinyl are all cut, burnish the letters onto the wood, panel by panel, then carefully peel off the transfer tape.
 Make sure all the little bits and pieces of the lettering stay on the sign.
+Don’t be afraid to help the vinyl come off the transfer tape if needed.

 Would you like to see some more gorgeous home decor Cricut projects?
 I’ve teamed up with 9 other crafty bloggers for our monthly Craft & Create Cricut Challenge to show you how you can make your own lovely goodies with your Cricut!